Recapping the news about "Nomadland", plus the launch of BBC Select in Canada.

 We, and our service providers, collect and use this information in order to:

-- understand how our services are used, such as which pages are most popular, when it's being accessed, and how users are being referred to WCIW; and
+- understand how our services are used, such as which pages are most popular, when it's being accessed, and how users are being referred to WCIW;

 How do we store and protect your information?

-We use a variety of security measures and best practices, including multi-factor authentication on all service provider accounts on which it is supported, to ensure that any personal information that you provide, directly or indirectly, remains safe and is only accessible by the Proprietor (or, in limited circumstances, by our service providers).
+We use a variety of security measures and best practices, including multi-factor authentication on all service provider accounts on which it is supported, to ensure that any personal information that you provide, directly or indirectly, remains safe and is only accessible by the Publisher (or, in limited circumstances, by our service providers).

 We review all of our service providers on a regular basis to ensure they are also maintaining a high level of security, and are keeping confidential any information that our users have not explicitly chosen to share publicly (e.g., supporter names on our Buy Me a Coffee page).